Frequently Asked Questions:

 We are experts at prescribing bioidentical (some call these natural) hormones including estrogen, progesterone and testosterone.
 The term bioidentical hormone has come under fire in the past few years.
 It used to be considered a medical term but recently the FDA has called this a marketing term.

 No matter what we call it, bioidentical hormones are simply hormones that are made in a laboratory out of soybeans or yams that exactly match the molecular structure of those produced in the human body.
 It is Randi’s experience (and many other practitioners who are experts at prescribing bioidentical hormone therapy) that many women may experience less side effects on these types of hormones, especially when the dosing is guided by dried blood spot hormone testing and severity of symptoms.

-We are also experts at prescribing various types of thyroid medication for hypothyroidism.
+We are also experts at prescribing various types of thyroid medication for hypothyroidism at Green Bay.
 We have learned that “one size does not fit all” in terms of best thyroid treatment.
 We are willing to spend the time to help you get on the best medication (we prescribe many different forms of thyroid medication) and the right dose for you to help you “feel like yourself again”.